-AML- Anti Money laundering.
-Which is basically the practice of ensuring that no money is being laundered or washed through our products and services, or used to hide criminal origins and providence or to avoid taxation.
+AML- Anti Money Laundering: The practice of ensuring that no money is being laundered or washed through our products and services, or used to hide criminal origins and providence or to avoid taxation.

 CTF- Counter Terrorism Funding: A set of regulations and procedures that will guarantee to make it near impossible to use assets from transactions to fund terrorism or other illegal activities.

 Here we will detail some measures we use to counter these issues and ensure maximum compliance and fund transparency.
-We will not go into too much detail on the procedures, so hold on there reader.
+We shall not go into specific details on these procedures, as this is sensitive information.

-You are probably aware of our KYC procedure, we completely understand that it might be different from others.
+You are probably aware of our profile verification procedure, and we completely understand that it might be different from others.
 It is also exceptionally well planned and designed, as it is vital to the integrity of your account and our environment in adherence with regulatory compliance.

-The KYT process allows us to know not only who we are transacting with.
-KYC alone allows to properly document the account and who it belongs to.
-Alongside, KYT allows us to know who we are transacting & conducting business with.
+Profile verification helps to properly document the account and who it belongs to.
+Additionally, KYT or additional transfer verification, allows us to know who we are transacting & conducting business with.